winitzki/lamonte-jexer-wikis/porting.md

 ----------------

 1. Basic Hello World.
-Port CellAttributes, Cell, Color, Screen, LogicalScreen, ECMA48Terminal, TTYSessionInfo, TKeypress, TKeypressEvent, and TMouseEvent.
-This gets you a screen to draw on, mouse and keyboard input, and raw termios.
+Port CellAttributes, Cell, Color, Screen, LogicalScreen, ECMA48Terminal, either LegacySixelEncoder or HQSixelEncoder, TTYSessionInfo, TKeypress, TKeypressEvent, and TMouseEvent.
+This gets you a screen to draw on (with image output support), mouse and keyboard input, and raw termios.
 If you don't want a full windowing system, you can stop here.

-2. If you want pixel-based logic rather than (or in addition to) text cell-based, port the tackboard package classes.
+2. If you want pixel-based logic rather than (or in addition to) text cell-based logic, port the tackboard package classes.
 These are entirely unaware of the windowing system, and can place bitmaps anywhere on screen.

 3. Basic windowing system.
 Port TWidget, TWindow, Backend, GenericBackend, ECMA48Backend, and TApplication.
 In TApplication,